eProsima/FastDDS-SH/README.md

     ```
     $ colcon build --packages-up-to soss-dds soss-ros2
     ```
-   Note: If you are goint to use ros2 types used in soss-ros2-test (as std_msgs/String), you can compile with `soss-ros2-test`.
+   Note: If you are going to use ros2 types used in soss-ros2-test (as std_msgs/String), you can compile with `soss-ros2-test`.

 7. Source the current environment